-At the camp, the prisoners lived in wooden barracks that were 40 feet long and 20 feet wide that were infested with lice, bedbugs, and rats.
-To heat the barracks, the POWs received three pieces of wood each day.
-Those POWs caught smuggling coal or wood into the camp were beaten.
+The POWs lived in wooden barracks that were 40 feet long and 20 feet wide that were infested with lice, bedbugs, and rats.
+To heat the barracks, the POWs received three pieces of wood each day for heat.
+The POWs who were caught smuggling coal or wood into the camp were beaten.
 When Capt.
 Thomas W. Davis asked for additional wood for the barracks and was beaten.
 The POW meals were inadequate and the POWs underfed and smuggled food into the camp.
 If they were caught they were beaten.

 It was a month before the POWs were moved from the camp.
 They were taken by train to Tokyo.
 When he was liberated, Henry weighed 80 pounds.
 Henry was boarded onto the U.S.S.
 Rescue on September 12 and processed.
 He was boarded onto the U.S.S.
 San Juan – a light cruiser – and taken to Okinawa.
 From there he was returned to the Philippines.
 When he was declared healthy, he was boarded onto the S.S.
 Simon Bolivar, which sailed from Manila on September 29 or 30, and arrived at San Francisco on October 21, 1945.